LinuxDroidMaster/Termux-Desktops/Documentation/chroot/ubuntu_chroot.md

 6. Make the script executable and run it:
 ```
-chmod +x start.sh
+chmod +x start_ubuntu.sh
-sh start.sh
+sh start_ubuntu.sh
 ```

 7. The prompt will change to `root@localhost`.
 If you need to return to Termux just write `exit`.
-Let's execute some fixes:
+Let's perform some fixes:
 ```
 echo "nameserver 8.8.8.8" > /etc/resolv.conf
 echo "127.0.0.1 localhost" > /etc/hosts